xcp-ng/xcp-ng-org/docs/xostor/xostor.md

 It's totally arbitrary.
 You can go up to 20-30% for for VMS with a high write rate.
 This should be enough to support a significant number of requests.
 10% for solicited VMs.
 Between 1-5% for VMs with a few requests.
 You can use 100% if you want, for example for a database on a small VDI with a lot of queries.

 :::warning
-The use of snapshots can consume more memory than necessary due to VHD chains that are too long.
-It's advisable to limit their use except via XOA during backup processes.
+Due to too-long VHD chains, snapshots can consume more memory than necessary.
+It's advisable to limit their use to backup processes via XOA.
 :::

-#### How to switch between read and read-write mode?
+#### How to switch between read and read-write modes?

 Simply use:
 ```
 linstor vg set-property xcp-sr-linstor_group_thin_device 0 Cache/OpMode <MODE>
 ```

 By default `writethrough` mode is used.
-This mode is only useful to improve read performance.
+This mode is only useful for improving read performance.

 With `writeback` mode enabled, the block to be written is added in the cached layer, not on the DRBD.
 This data block is moved later, and the process caller (here tapdisk) is only notified when the block is flushed in the cache disk.

 This algorithm is efficient in not having to wait for writes to be flushed to the local disk as well as to other DRBDs replicated on other nodes.
-But if you have a power outage on the machine using the cache and if it contains data, then the data is lost.
+However, if a power outage occurs on a machine using a cache that contains data, the data will be lost.
 You don't have this issue with writethrough, but this mode is only used for read performance.